The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 Only one copy remained: his.
 Stored in a facility two hours outside Phoenix, in the middle of the desert.
 Private.
 Inaccessible.

-I started looking for a new attorney.
+I started searching for a litigation attorney.

 I'd visited dozens of banks when I needed financing for Inspirador.
 Now I was visiting dozens of law firms.
 The pattern was familiar: initial interest, questions about the case, then—one mention of the CDC president's name—a polite handshake and "we can't help you."